-At 49 years old and almost twelve months after my first date I was begining to feel a little disheartened.
+At 49 years old and almost twelve months after my first date I was beginning to feel a little disheartened.
 I’d met men who looked plain, average and even handsome on the outside – but most were quite ugly on the inside.
-There was no way to tell the men who really had the qualities they boasted in their dating profile from those who just knew the script for enticing a woman on to a date.
+There was no way to tell the men who really had the qualities they boasted in their dating profile from those who just knew the script for enticing a woman onto a date.

 We always met at a cafe or restaurant and talked over a cup of tea or a meal.
 Some were very polite, good speakers, good listeners and wonderful company.
 The rest were an unusual bunch who lacked self awareness or manners or they were just dating for intimacy.
 That last reason annoyed me most because I wrote on my profile that I didn’t want that sort of casual relationship.